Are Non Compete Agreements Enforceable in Michigan?

 Suing Your Business Partner

-The Most Common Reasons for Lawsuits in Closely Held Companies Just like with a marriage, no one enters a business partnership expecting it to break down.
+The Most Common Reasons for Suing a Business Partner Just like with a marriage, no one enters a business partnership expecting it to break down.
 Unfortunately, despite your best efforts, serious disputes sometimes arise between business partners.
 In many cases, you may be able to reach a resolution and move forward with your business.
-In other cases, more...
+In other cases, more serious...

 Continue Reading